-In this case, the following is the standard way I go about it:
+In this case, for consistence’s sake, the following is the standard way I go about it:

 - The drive is formatted in NTFS.
 If the router doesn’t support this file system, I’ll use the applicable one and note that in the review.
 So far, all routers I’ve reviewed support NTFS.

 - For the official scores, I perform the test using Windows 10’s File Explorer (a.ka.
 Windows Explorer).
 It’s a simple drag and drops copy test with a 20GB single file as the data.